 If you’ve ever heard of vaginal rejuvenation, you may have some questions about what exactly it is, why it’s done, and what happens during an actual procedure.
-The very idea can be a strange thing to consider for many women, but if you’re suffering from a lack of intimacy or experiencing less than optimal vaginal health, it may actually be precisely what you’ve been looking for.
+If you’re suffering from a lack of intimacy or experiencing less than optimal vaginal health, it may actually be precisely what you’ve been looking for.

-For women who have been through childbirth or menopause; have breastfed or undergone chemotherapy; or had a hysterectomy, diVa laser vaginal therapy can greatly benefit their vaginal health by resurfacing the tissue layers of the vaginal walls.
-Aging and the events of time, coupled with the stretching and trauma that each of these events can cause to the vaginal tissue, results in thinning and lack of elasticity, which can bear greatly on the quality of intimacy and cause them to feel a lack of self-confidence.
+For women who have been through childbirth or menopause; have breastfed or undergone chemotherapy; or had a hysterectomy, diVa® laser vaginal therapy can greatly benefit their vaginal health by resurfacing the tissue layers of the vaginal walls.
+Aging and the events of time, coupled with the stretching and trauma that each of these events can cause to the vaginal tissue, results in thinning and lack of elasticity.
+This can bear greatly on the quality of intimacy and cause women to feel a lack of self-confidence.

-The diVa is specifically designed to be efficient and provide quick results, requiring only three to five minutes for each treatment session.
+The diVa® is specifically designed to be efficient and provide quick results, requiring only about five minutes for each treatment session.

-Depending on the specific needs of the woman, the number of treatments recommended by a specialist such as a urogynecologist or OB/GYN will vary, though the number is generally between one and three treatments.
-These treatments will take place at intervals between four and six weeks apart, to be followed by one additional treatment every twelve months to maintain efficacy.
+Depending on the specific needs of the woman, the number of treatments recommended by a specialist such as a urogynecologist or OB/GYN will vary, though the number is generally three treatments.
+These treatments will take place at intervals between four and six weeks apart, to be followed by one additional treatment approximately every twelve months to maintain efficacy.

-There is no requirement for downtime or recovery before fully returning to daily activity, though some women might experience slight discharge, spotting, or discomfort afterward.
-Due to the nature of the procedure, however, sexual intercourse should be avoided for 48 hours before being resumed.
+There is no requirement for downtime or recovery before fully returning to daily activity, though some women might experience slight discharge, spotting, or discomfort for a few days afterward.
+Due to the nature of the procedure, however, sexual intercourse should be avoided for 7 days before being resumed.

-Be the diva you deserve to be!
-Schedule a consultation with the caring staff at Coyle Institute today!
+Be the diVa® you deserve to be!
+Schedule a consultation with Dr. Coyle, Dr. Brankin and the caring staff at Coyle Institute today!